How To Build Your Bones While Boosting Your Immunity

 Nourish and Replenish the Good Bacteria While Building Your Bones

-The prebiotic-containing foods mentioned above are bone-healthy, and in fact, many of them are Foundation Foods as described in the Save Our Bones Program.
+The prebiotic-containing foods mentioned above are bone-healthy, and in fact, many of them are Foundation Foods as described in the Osteoporosis Reversal Program.
 So “feeding” your good bacteria nourishes your bones, too.

 In addition, replenishing the helpful microbes in your gut with bone-healthy foods like plain, unsweetened, preferably organic yogurt (another Foundation Food) helps keep the good bacteria count high and your bones strong.
 Fermented foods are alkalizing (even if it’s a fermented form of an acidifying food, like milk), and are chock-full of these tiny but mighty immune-building weapons.